mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 Since the index.php of Mautic is located in the root folder of the project, we can just go with the default value.
 Simply press enter.

 After this it will ask for the project type.
-Enter php and hit enter again.
+Php, which we want to use, is the default choice.
+Simply press enter.

 Everything should now be configured.
+We do need to make a few changes to the `.ddev/config.yaml`, though:

+Firstly, we change the default DDEV webserver to be Apache2 by changing the value of `webserver_type` to be `apache-fpm`.

+Secondly, we add a required PHP module by finding the line beginning with `webimage_extra_packages`, uncommenting it and settings its value to `[php7.3-imap]`.
+If you need any additional modules you can set them here as well (**make sure to replace 7.3 with whatever version of PHP is set as `php_version`**).

+Finally, we set the timezone to be whatever timezone we are in.
+Find the line that starts with `timezone`, uncomment it and set its value to the tzdata format *`"Region/City"`* corresponding to whatever timezone you are in.
+Wikipedia hosts a [list of valid tz values][tz-values].

-> Note: if you have Apache2 or nginx installed, and they are currently using port 80, ensure that you shut them down or change their ports before starting the DDEV instance.
-If you do not follow this step, starting will fail with an error message telling you that port 80 is already in use.
+> Note: if you have Apache2 or nginx running locally on your machine, and they are currently using port 80, ensure that you shut them down or change their ports before starting the DDEV instance.
+If you do not follow this step, starting DDEV will fail with an error message telling you that port 80 is already in use.

 You can start DDEV by running